 - Central heating and cooling systems and humidification devices

 - Mold growth caused by excess moisture, humidity or water leaks

-If too little outdoor air enters a home, pollutants can accumulate to levels that can pose health and comfort problems.
 Unless they are built with special mechanical means of ventilation, homes that are designed and constructed to minimize the amount of outdoor air that can "leak" into and out of the home may have higher pollutant levels than other homes.
-However, because some weather conditions can drastically reduce the amount of outdoor air that enters a home, pollutants can build up even in homes that are normally considered "leaky."
+If too little outdoor air enters a building, pollutants can accumulate to levels that can pose health and comfort problems.

 If you suspect you have an indoor air quality problem in your home, the first step is controlling sources of pollution.

 - Ventilate: Increasing the amount of fresh air indoors helps reduce pollutant concentrations inside.